Budibase/website/content/careers/full-stack-javascript-engineer.md

 - Flexible, autonomous working culture
 - Pension Scheme
 - Budget to spend on a new laptop and home office setup
-- Equity (Probably shouldn't add this unless they ask specifically)

 ## How to Apply